xye7ei/gllc/README.md

  ((('a', (('a', ('a', 'a')), 'a')), 'a'), '')]
 ```

-Things to be noted here
+Things to be noted here:

-- combinator operations like `*`, `|` are *binary*,
-- the *recursive* access of attribute `n.s` is supported by some *lazy* strategy,
+- The *recursive* access of attribute `n.s` is supported by some *lazy* strategy,
+- Combinator operations like `*`, `|` are *binary* and *left assoctative*.
-- parser namespace is managed by object `n` neatly, but also supports further external composition.
+- Parser namespace is managed by object `n` neatly, but also supports further external composition.
+- Generalized parser fundamentally delivers all *partial* parses, where ambiguity is not ruled out.

-This essay mainly talks about some intrinsic relationship between parsing and *logical inference*, how simple an implementation can be due to that and furthermore, how it is a funny trick to simulate *laziness* for easy usage.
+This essay mainly talks about some intrinsic relationship between parsing and *logical inference*, how simple an implementation can be using coroutines due to that and furthermore, how it is a funny trick to simulate *laziness* for easy usage.

 # A tiny combinator core